intel/iot-js-api/api/ocf/client.md

 | *delete*   | N/A |

 <a name="onresourceupdate"></a>
-The `update` event is fired on a `Resource` object when the implementation receives an OCF resource update notification because the resource representation has changed.
+The `update` event is fired on a `ClientResource` object when the implementation receives an OCF resource update notification because the resource representation has changed.
 The event listener receives a dictionary object that contains the resource properties that have changed.
 In addition, the resource property values are already updated to the new values when the event is fired.

 <a name="onresourcelost"></a>
 The `delete` event is fired on a `ClientResource` object when the `devicelost` event is fired with the device that contains the resource, or when the implementation gets notified about the resource being deleted or unregistered from the OCF network.